-If you or a loved one have been involved in a car accident and are suffering from chronic pain which is affecting your quality of life, you may have a serious medical condition known as reflex sympathetic dystrophy (RSD).
-Having a complete understanding of the telltale signs and symptoms of this debilitating condition and how it is diagnosed can help you in getting the best possible medical treatment as well as fair compensation for your injuries.
+Suppose you or a loved one have been involved in a car accident and are suffering from chronic pain that is affecting your quality of life.
+In that case, you may have a severe medical condition known as reflex sympathetic dystrophy (RSD).
+Understanding the telltale signs and symptoms of this debilitating condition and how it is diagnosed can help you get the best possible medical treatment and fair compensation for your injuries.
 If you have been diagnosed with RSD due to the negligence, carelessness, or recklessness of another person, talk to a personal injury attorney to know your legal rights.

 What is Reflex Sympathetic Dystrophy?

 Reflex sympathetic dystrophy, currently known as type 1 complex regional pain syndrome (CRPS 1), is a neurological disorder characterized by chronic pain, swelling, and nerve dysfunction of an extremity.
-Typically, the pain is localized in one of the arms, legs, hands or feet but it can also occur in different body areas at different times.
-The exact cause of RSD is unknown, but is believed that this condition can be triggered by high impact collision injuries such as car accident, slips and falls, workplace accidents, or even surgery or incidents of malpractice.
-Researchers believe that this type of injuries causes irritation or unusual excitation of the nervous tissue, which ultimately leads to abnormal impulses in the nervous system.
-These abnormal impulses impair the brain’s function and cause the body to overreact to an injury that is not actually there.
+Typically, the pain is localized in one of the arms, legs, hands, or feet, but it can also occur in different body areas at other times.
+The exact cause of RSD is unknown, but it is believed that this condition can be triggered by high-impact collision injuries such as car accidents, slips, and falls, workplace accidents, or even surgery or incidents of malpractice.
+Researchers believe this type of injury causes irritation or unusual excitation of the nervous tissue, ultimately leading to abnormal nervous system impulses.
+These abnormal impulses impair the brain’s function and cause the body to overreact to an injury that is not there.

 What are the Signs and Symptoms of Reflex Sympathetic Dystrophy?